 - Allow for the deck to dry.
 Leave the deck to dry completely.

-- If necessary, apply a protective sealant.
-If you spot damage on the top layer of the deck, be it a varnish or a sealant, reapply a suitable protective solution to seal the surface and thus, prolong its life.
+- Apply a protective sealant (if necessary).
+If you spot damage on the top layer of the deck, be it a varnish or a sealant, reapply a suitable protective solution to seal the surface and thus prolong its life.

 How to clean a composite or PVC/vinyl decking without a pressure washer

 Finally, let’s explore the most effective and safe approach if you want to restore the shiny clean state of your composite or plastic decking and don’t own high-pressure washing equipment.

 - Resort to the same steps of decluttering, sweeping and rinsing your deck, first.